 1. What is a fixative, and why would you want to avoid using it on soft pastel drawings

 However, because fixative alters the artwork’s surface, it can be problematic for soft pastel drawings.
-The fixative can dull the colors and cover up the delicate textures, so some artists choose to avoid using it on their soft pastel drawings.
+The fixative can dull the colors and cover up the delicate textures, so some artists avoid using it on their soft pastel drawings.

 There might be times when you will need to use a fixative on your pastel paintings.
 In this case, you will want to use a high-quality fixative.